mahinuralam/mahinuralam/README.md

 I'm Md Mahinur Alam.
-Previously I worked at Divine IT Ltd as a Jr. Software Engineer.
-I have completed my BSc in Computer Science and Engineering from International University of Business Agriculture and Technology (IUBAT), Dhaka, Bangladesh.
+Working as a Researcher at NSLab.
+Currently pursuing my MSc in IT Convergence Engineering at Komoh National Institute of Technology, Gumi, South Korea.

 Career Overview:
+- Graduate Research Assistant at NSLab
 - Research Assistant at AIMS Lab
 - Software Engineer at Divine IT Ltd
 - Researcher